DionKill/dionkill/README.md

 Dion here.

 I don't know what to write here, I'm not good with introductions...
 This is my GitHub.
-I may or may not make things and pubblish them on here.
+I may or may not make things and publish them on here.
 ***
 Things I like:
  * Pizza